diegomartinez2/DMG/SSCHA_documentation/Tutorial_hands2/start.rst

         plt.tight_layout()
         #plt.show()
         plt.savefig('Step_Freq.png')

+We've seen this before, so let's review what's there in detail:

+First this object is initialized in "__init__" where the toy model potential is set for the next calculations, the dynamical matrix is loaded and readied.
 [...]
-We've seen this before, so let's review what's there in detail:

-First this object is initialized in "__init__" where the toy model potential is set for the next calculations.

 Now we fill the main function: